brivvirs/react-redux-todo/README.md

-# react-redux-todo
-Todo list on react with redux store
+# This is a pure TODO application example of React using Redux store